orionrobots/orionrobots.github.io/wiki/soldering.md

 title: soldering
 date: 2007-01-28 20:01:52
 ---
-<p>When using perfboard, stripboard or <a class="wiki" href="/wiki/pcb.html" title="Printed Circuit Board">PCBs</a> as well as freeforming, soldering is the normal method of connection.
+<p>When using perfboard, stripboard or <a href="/wiki/pcb.html" title="Printed Circuit Board">PCBs</a> as well as freeforming, soldering is the normal method of connection.
 </p>
 <p>It involves heating a metal alloy with a low melting point, which then adheres to the conducting board surface, and to the component.
 When done correctly, this then facilitates both the electrical and mechanical connection between the component and the board.
 </p>